nummacway/repro-carts/README.md

 * It does not allow for more then 32 KiB of RAM.
 * It does not invoke MBC2, even with bit 1 or bit 5 set.
 * It does not invoke MBC1M.
 * It does not invoke MBC3.
+MBC3 ROMs 512 KiB or smaller are basically covered by MBC1 mode because it's so bugged.
 * It does not prevent MBC3+TIMER carts from corrupting SRAM (writes to SRAM bank `$08` and above aren't discarded - they are redirected to the given bank modulo the number of banks (4 or 1) just like always).

 Because they are first pushed to the stack and then read from there, these four bytes are written in reverse.
 This means A is written last, and only if the reset is not possible (e.g. by applying tape to the third pin from the right).
 In the latter case, it jumps to the entry point at $100 which works fine if the conditions above are met.
 As the first three writes already trigger the ROM switch (so the menu ROM is no longer available), the code that writes these four bytes and the stack both reside in HRAM (WRAM would have worked, too).
 After switching the ROM but before loading A and jumping to the entry point, it configures the cart's MBC5 to bank 1 (`[$2000]=1`, `[$3000]=0`).
 Because MBC1 is not MBC5 and 0 is 0 in MBC1 mode, this can trigger the aforementioned bug in MBC1 mode, expecially in games that cannot soft-reset (Select+Start+A+B).